Roadkill: Eating roadkill

 If fresh enough, roadkill can be eaten, and there are several recipe books dedicated to roadkill.
 The practice of eating animals killed on the road is usually derided, and most people consider it not to be safe, sanitary, or wholesome.
 For example, when the Tennessee legislature attempted to legalize the use of accidentally killed animals, they became the subject of stereotyping and derisive humor.
 Nevertheless, in some cultures there is tradition of using fresh roadkill as a nutritious and economical source of meat similar to that obtained by hunting.

 Cultural references

 Music

 Songwriter and performer Loudon Wainwright III released his deadpan humorous song, "Dead Skunk (in the Middle of the Road)" in 1972, and it peaked at number 16 on the Billboard Hot 100.

 The American band Phish frequently plays the song "Possum", originally from the album The Man Who Stepped into Yesterday at its concerts.
-The song describes an encounter with a roadkilled opossum and includes the lyric, "Your end is the road".
+The song describes an encounter with a roadkilled opossum and includes the lyric "Your end is the road".

+The Horse Flies, an American alt rock/folk band from Ithaca, NY, released an upbeat homage to vehicularly-mediated food security titled "Roadkil" on their 1991 album, "Gravity Dance" exhorting the listener to "Eat what you kill".